vvzhukov/vvzhukov.github.io/_posts/2026-03-03-Agent-Orchestration.md

 - Teams using dbt
 - Environments where data correctness and lineage matter deeply

 It introduces a more opinionated model than Prefect, but in exchange you get serious governance capabilities.
 Dagster is excellent when understanding data relationships matters more than just running tasks.

 ---

 ## Metaflow

-Metaflow

 Metaflow was built at Netflix for ML workflows.
 And it feels like it.
 The philosophy is simple:
 Let data scientists write Python.
 Handle the infrastructure automatically.

 A typical Metaflow pipeline is a Python class with steps: